 The National Congress was conceived and designed by Indigenous leaders in 2010, and had widespread support throughout the Australian Indigenous community.

 Virtually every major Indigenous organisation in the country is a member of Congress, and it was widely acknowledged as Indigenous Australia’s peak governance body.

-Congress entered into voluntary administration in June this year due to the axing of government funding.
+Congress entered into voluntary administration in June 2019 due to the axing of government funding.